lk-geimfari/mimesis/docs/foreword.rst

 What is the fake data?
 ----------------------

-The fake data is a kind of data which uses in the development and testing stage of software.
+The fake data is a kind of data which uses in the development and testing stage of software development.

-That data looks like a real data, but they are not.
+That data looks like a real data, but it is not.

 What Mimesis is, What Mimesis is Not
 ------------------------------------